marcoa131/FYSETC-Prusa-MK3S-clone/README.md

 # FYSETC-Prusa-MK3S-clone
-FYSETC Prusa MK3S clone Kit Database
+FYSETC Prusa MK3S clone Kit Information

 ![image-Prusa MK3S](/Prusa_MK3S.jpg)
-1.Prusa MK3S STL file update 2020.7.10
+1.Prusa MK3S+ STL file updates 2020.7.10
-These print files are suitable for FYSETC prusa MK3S 3D printer.
-Compared with the official printed parts, we have added three parts: PSU-cover-MK3_bottom, PSU-cover-MK3_top, and Spool-holder.The other parts are the same as the official Prusa MK3S.
+These STL files are compatible with the FYSETC prusa MK3S+ 3D printer kit.
+When compared to the official kit from Prusa, we have added three parts: PSU-cover-MK3_bottom, PSU-cover-MK3_top, and Spool-holder.
+All the other parts are the same as the official MK3S+ from Prusa.
-You can also get it here：
+You can also download the files here： https://www.thingiverse.com/thing:4728793
-https://www.thingiverse.com/thing:4728793

 2.Prusa MK3S assembly tutorial